Introduction: Automated Variable Oxygen Chamber

 Step 2: Choosing a Gas Mixing Chamber

-To begin building this oxygen controller, you will have to choose what kind of setup you would like.
+To begin building this oxygen controller, you will have to choose the kind of setup you would like.
 The volume of the container where the air and nitrogen mix (what I'm going to call the gas mixing chamber) has a huge impact on the feedback mechanism that controls the air and nitrogen valves.
 I've experimented with multiple kinds of gas mixing chambers and will walk you through the two versions of this project I've built giving you the pros and cons of each one.
 I built version 1 first and then created version 2, which had several improvements.

 Version 1 - Large Thermo Scientific Incubator

 My lab already had a Thermo Scientific Series 8000 WJ incubator.
-I chose to modify one of the input ports on this incubator to input the mixture of air and nitrogen and also output the incubator's contents so that the internal gas pressure would not get too high.
-I created a 3D printed part that allowed me to do this (purple 3 pronged plastic part pictured above).
+I chose to modify one of the ports on this incubator to input the mixture of air and nitrogen while allowing incubator's contents to output enough so that the internal gas pressure would not get too high.
+I created a 3D printed part that allowed me to do this (the purple 3 pronged plastic part pictured above).
 This version's advantages were that the incubator was already temperature and humidity controlled and had a large gas mixing chamber, which I found contributed to a very stable feedback mechanism.
-The downsides of this design included the fact that large changes in oxygen percent took 10-45 minutes due to the large volume.
+The downsides of this design included the fact that large changes in oxygen percent sometimes took 10-45 minutes due to the large volume.
 Another downside was that I was unable to implement the simulation of the cardiovascular and respiratory systems in this design because air and nitrogen mixed where the cells were located and not in a separate chamber like in version 2.

 Step 3: The Feedback Loop Oxygen Sensor From PreSens